TheMushrr00m/ElixirGhost/talk.md

 be better to compare Elixir to Ruby since the syntax is so similar.
 This way there would be fewer differences in syntax to obscure the differences we're really interested in.

+- Making the Switch

+Much of the difference from OO that I noticed, I noticed because of something missing, such as control structures or statements, mainly when going through the Elixir Getting Started Guide [15].

+I've based my talk on the things I found missing... these "ghosts" of imperative programming.
+I'll discuss what replaces them, and the philosophy behind the replacement, and that will hopefully help you give up these ghosts.
+The important thing is not the ghost, but "what killed it", or in other words, the _reason_ why the familiar thing is missing.

 ## What is Functional Programming?